|

 available to first and second year students enrolled at least

+half time.
 The Lifetime Learning tax credit is equal to 20 percent of a

 family’s tuition expenses, up to $5,000, for virtually any